Are You Keeping Your Checking Account In Check?

 A checking account is designed to give you quick, flexible access to your money—not grow it efficiently.
-That’s why the interest rate for an average checking account is negligible—less than .06%.¹ It might as well be zero if you’re considering it as a savings tool for the future.
+That’s why the interest rate for an average checking account is negligible—around .03%.¹ It might as well be zero if you’re considering it as a savings tool for the future.

 But you may already be thinking, “no one would consider their checking account a savings vehicle.”
-Then why do Americans have so much of their money stashed in them—$2.2 trillion in 600 million checking accounts, to be precise. ²
+Then why do Americans have so much of their money stashed in them—an average of $10,545 per checking account, to be precise.²

 The answer can only be that they don’t know how money works.
 Otherwise, they would have moved their cash to an account that leverages the power of compound interest with a higher interest rate long ago.